 top of page

 Bearberry, or Kinnikinnick, is about as low-growing a shrub as you can get.
-It's great for a hot-dry site and provides four season interest with evergreen foliage, lovely spring flowers and late-summer red fruits.
+It's great for hot and dry conditions, and it provides four season interest with evergreen foliage, lovely spring flowers and late-summer red fruits.

 It grows well in rocky or sandy sites and in open woods.
 Bearberry does not like to be transplanted or fertilized.
 The evergreen leaves turn bronze-like in the fall.